Silvretta Montafon, Austria: Family Ski Guide

 Kids Ski Free

-The Kids on Ski program is extraordinary for families with 3-5 year olds.
-It bundles seven nights of accommodation (for the child in your room), five half-day ski lessons, six days of rental equipment, and a 6-day lift pass into one free package at participating hotels during select weeks.
-Yes, your child's entire ski holiday is included.
-You'll need to plan around specific Sunday-to-Sunday rotations, but the payoff is worth the scheduling.
+The Kids on Ski program bundles seven nights of accommodation, five half-day lessons, six days of rental equipment, and a 6-day lift pass into one free package for ages 3 to 5 at participating hotels during select weeks.
+Plan around Sunday-to-Sunday rotations.

 Epic Pass Access